• Home

 Aftermarket Components

 I am a firm believer in originality.
-Since acquiring the car, I've prioritized sourcing and installing OEM, period-correct components.
-My goal has been to replace all the aftermarket parts that were previously installed, restoring the vehicle to its authentic, factory condition.
+Since acquiring the car, I have focused on sourcing and installing OEM, period-correct components.
+My goal has been to replace all previously installed aftermarket parts and restore the vehicle to its authentic factory condition.

-Once this Camaro was at its new home, I began to go through it with a fine-tooth comb and made a laundry list of issues that would need attention.
-Getting the car mechanically sound and road worthy was priority, followed by addressing all the cosmetic flaws that consisted of broken and missing parts.
-Once the project list was complete, looking at it made me feel as if I was about to build a car around a door handle, however, I wasn't deterred.
-I saw the project as a glass half full rather than one half empty.
-Nonetheless, I knew that breathing new life into this car would be a lengthy process, but I was excited because I enjoy spending time in my garage, and I love turning wrenches and listening to the music I grew up with, but most of all because it would be something that my son and I could work on together and make memories.
+Once the Camaro arrived at its new home, I began a meticulous inspection, compiling a comprehensive list of issues that required attention.
+My first priority was to make the car mechanically sound and roadworthy, followed by addressing the cosmetic flaws, including the numerous broken and missing parts.
+Looking over the project list, it sometimes felt as if I was building a car around a door handle, but I refused to be discouraged.
+I approached the project with a “glass half full” mindset.
+I knew that breathing new life into this car would be a lengthy process, but I was excited because I love spending time in my garage, turning wrenches while listening to the music I grew up with, and most importantly, sharing this project with my son to create lasting memories together.

 Exterior, Paint and Body